wxxedu/obsidianki2/README.md

 ### TODOs

-- [ ] Add support for link back to Obsidian
+- [x] Add support for link back to Obsidian
+- [x] Add support for metadata and tags
 - [ ] Work on the user interface
 - [ ] Work on a user manual